-Earlier this week, the Blues made a formal complaint to the Football Association against 37-year-old Clattenburg.
+Earlier this week, the Blues to the Football Association against 37-year-old Clattenburg.

 The west London club said the complaint was made following a thorough investigation, which they say was led by outside legal counsel and used information from interviews with Blues players and staff.